Giovanni da Gaeta

-Giovanni da Gaeta (15th-century) was an Italian painter active in the late-Gothic period in Campania and his native Gaeta.
-Little details are known of his life.
+Giovanni da Gaeta (15th century) was an Italian painter active in the late-Gothic period in Campania and his native Gaeta.
+Little details are known about his life.
 An altarpiece of the Assunzione found in San Giovanni a Carbonara in Naples is attributed to him.
 He may have been influenced by Leonardo da Besozzo or Pisanello, during their stays in Naples.